csvpath/csvpath/README.md

 And do it all in an automation-friendly way.

 Though much simpler, it is inspired by:
 - XPath.
-CsvPath is to CSV files like XPath is to XML files.
+CsvPath is to CSV and Excel files like XPath is to XML files.
-- Validation of XML using <a href='https://schematron.com/'>Schematron rules</a>
+- <a href='https://schematron.com/'>Schematron validation rules</a>

 CsvPath is intended to fit with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
 New functions are easy to create.

-Read more about CsvPath and see realistic CSV validation examples at <a href='https://www.csvpath.org'>https://www.csvpath.org</a>.
+Read more about CsvPath and see realistic CSV and Excel validation examples at <a href='https://www.csvpath.org'>https://www.csvpath.org</a>.

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/csvpath?logoColor=green&color=green) ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/dk107dk/csvpath) ![PyPI - Version](https://img.shields.io/pypi/v/csvpath)